There are two ways to end up with photography on acrylic panels.

 1. First print an image on a smooth photo paper and then face mount the photograph onto the acrylic panel using a clear adhesive.

 2. Direct print onto the acrylic panel.
 Printing directly to the underside surface of the acrylic panels requires sophisticated wide format printers and attention to detail..
-For optimum results our acrylic image panels are printed at 1000 dpi using 8-color UV cure ink sets.
+For optimum results our acrylic image panels are printed at 1000 dpi using UV cure ink sets.

 I find that both methods produce a beautiful vivid image with a deep translucent quality.
 And we offer both types of acrylic artwork.